Skip to content

 This example shows how to engage the API create a new data-set

-1. In the body of the request, set the the expected value for the POST request.
+1. In the body of the request, set the expected value for the POST request.
 Here is an example of the bare minimum requirement for the data-sets API endpoint:

 {